KurwaClown/KALUS/README.md

 **None of the player's personal information is transmitted over the internet.**

 KALUS is a third-party application and is not affiliated with Riot Games or League of Legends.
 The use of this application is at your own risk.
 The developers of KALUS are not responsible for any consequences arising from the use of this software.
 Please use it responsibly and adhere to the terms and conditions of the game.
+KALUS is not endorsed by Riot Games and does not reflect the views or opinions of Riot Games or anyone officially involved in producing or managing Riot Games properties.
+Riot Games and all associated properties are trademarks or registered trademarks of Riot Games, Inc

 ## License